|Upon project inception, move quickly to adopt a coherent Pattern Palette. Continue to mature your team palette throughout the project life cycle.|

-Based on experience with “the Company,” we submit that successful “Pattern Palette adoption” is: based on coherent patterns from a proven pattern language, aligned with application architecture, a conversation best started during project inception, and usually not “frozen” after initial codification.
+Based on experience with “the Company,” we submit that successful “Pattern Palette adoption” is: inherited from a coherent pattern language, aligned with application architecture, a conversation best started during project inception, and never “frozen” after initial codification.

 Coherence is a necessary condition for a set of patterns to be considered a Pattern Language, that is, patterns that “work together to solve problems.”
-(Manns and Rising 2005, 14) A judiciously adopted Pattern Palette can inherit the coherence of its parent collection, and thus become a “dialect” of the original language.
-Additionally, the pattern language should be “proven”— it has been previously used with success to deliver similar (business) solutions in equivalent (technical) contexts.
+(Manns and Rising 2005, 14) A team Pattern Palette can inherit the coherence of its parent language, and thus become a “dialect” of the original.
+Ideally, the pattern language should be “proven”— it has been previously used with success to deliver similar (business) solutions in equivalent (technical) contexts.

 Some patterns carry architectural implications, while others do not.
 For example, a Business Facade class contains reusable logic that belongs within the business layer, whereas a Helper class could “reside” within any layer in the code base.
 Therefore, a team Pattern Palette is established in concert with the application architecture.
 Vetted patterns (or preferably a vetted pattern language) nudge a team towards application architecture durability while stimulating design inspiration.
 A suitable Pattern Palette incorporates “just enough” (and no more) up-front architecture as a foundation for long-term adaptability, and demonstrates “just enough” (and no more) richness and variety to kindle design insight.

 Pattern adoption is a team design exercise that begins the process of aligning divergent technical perspectives.
 There is no need to wait for key stakeholders’ to fully articulate their complete set of project requirements.
 Technical alignment is particularly important for newly constituted teams during their “norming” phase.